mamidihemanth/5.DesingPatternsJava/src/README.md

 -----------
 * String DeDuplication (in Future)
 * String-pool is implemented using hashmap and its size should be optimized.
-* >java -XX:+PrintStringTableStatistics
+>java -XX:+PrintStringTableStatistics
-* >java -XX:+PrintStringTableStatistics Main 100  //shows no of buckets..etc
+>java -XX:+PrintStringTableStatistics Main 100  //shows no of buckets..etc
 * String Table size can also be changed.
-* java -XX:+PrintStringTableStatistics -XX:StringTableSize=120121 Main 100  //No of buckets can be changed.
+>java -XX:+PrintStringTableStatistics -XX:StringTableSize=120121 Main 100  //No of buckets can be changed.
 * Default memory size=4GB, 2^32 bytes.
 Therefore, don't use maxHeapSize to change heap size, Rather set InitialHeapSize to improve speed of application.

-* java -XX:MaxHeapSize=600m -XX:+PrintStringTableStatistics -XX:StringTableSize=120121 Main 100
+>java -XX:MaxHeapSize=600m -XX:+PrintStringTableStatistics -XX:StringTableSize=120121 Main 100
 Default Memory Size=4GB => 2^32 bytes.

 Therefore, don't use MaxHeapSize to change heap size, rather set initial heap size to improve speed of application

-$ java -XX:+UnlockDiagnosticVMOptions -XX:+PrintFlagsFinal
+>java -XX:+UnlockDiagnosticVMOptions -XX:+PrintFlagsFinal

-$ java -XX:MaxHeapSize=1G -XX:InitialHeapSize=1G Main 100
+>java -XX:MaxHeapSize=1G -XX:InitialHeapSize=1G Main 100

 Chapter-11:
 -----------